buttonsrtoys/mvvm_plus/README.md

 ## Model-View-View Model (MVVM)

-As with all MVVM implementations, MVVM+ divides responsibilities into an immutable rendering (called the *View*) and a presentation model (called the *View Model*):
+As with all MVVM implementations, MVVM+ divides responsibilities into a UI object (called the *View*), business logic associated with the View (called the *View Model*), and business logic that spans two or more View Models (called the *Model*):

 ![mvvm flow](https://github.com/buttonsrtoys/mvvm_plus/blob/main/assets/MvvmFlow.png)